encodexed/nology-vanuatu-notes/author-robbie/javascript.md

 ## Truthy and Falsey

-- A data type that's not a boolean, but contextually treated as a boolean
+- When a data type that's not a boolean is contextually treated as a boolean

 ```javascript
 const num = 1; // true